 The most important factor in qualifying for a Phoenix Chapter 13 bankruptcy is that you have sufficient income to make your Phoenix Chapter 13 bankruptcy plan payments.
 Your income must be adequate enough to make both the current mortgage payments as well as monthly trustee payments toward your mortgage arrearages, other secured debt and some portion of your other unsecured debts.
 Many Phoenix residents file Chapter 13 because they cannot qualify under the means test for Chapter 7.
 It is a good idea to seek legal advice from an experienced Phoenix Chapter 13 bankruptcy lawyer promptly before the arrearages spiral out of control.
 The further behind you are on your mortgage, the more income you may need to feasibly fund a Chapter 13 bankruptcy plan.

 At Stone Rose Law, we carefully analyze your situation to determine the best alternative to help you achieve your long-term goals.
-If you cannot qualify for a Chapter 7 or have a family home with substantial equity that you are trying to save, we may recommend a Phoenix Chapter 13 as the best bankruptcy strategy.
-While you must repay at least some portion of your unsecured debt in a Phoenix Chapter 13 bankruptcy, a Chapter 13 payment plan allows you to factor out payments on financial obligations over an extended period making the payments more manageable and discharging any remaining unsecured balances upon completion of your payment plan.
+If you cannot qualify for a Phoenix Chapter 7 Bankruptcy or have a family home with substantial equity that you are trying to save, we may recommend a Chapter 13 as the best bankruptcy strategy.
+While you must repay at least some portion of your unsecured debt in a Phoenix Chapter 13 bankruptcy, a payment plan allows you to factor out payments on financial obligations over an extended period making the payments more manageable and discharging any remaining unsecured balances upon completion of your payment plan.

 A person seeking Chapter 13 relief in Phoenix must participate in credit counseling like those filing Chapter 7.
 While you must prepare a bankruptcy petition and schedules enumerating your income, creditors, balances and similar information, you must also develop a repayment plan that you can feasibly afford to have your plan approved by the bankruptcy trustee.
 The plan must provide for bringing secured obligations current, paying certain priority unsecured debts in full and paying a portion of unsecured debts that you can afford.